• Home

 • For this cake, I recommend waiting until you're ready to serve before garnishing it.
 Garnish with crushed vanilla wafers, banana slices, and mint.

-• Store in an airtight cake taker either on the counter or in the refrigerator.
-It will stay fresh on the counter for 3 to 4 days and in the refrigerator for 5 to 7 days.
+• I recommend removing banana slices from the top before storing if you decorated the cake with them.
+Store in an airtight cake taker in the refrigerator.
+It will keep in the refrigerator for 5 to 7 days.
 See notes above for freezing.

 Nutrition